Start your day the best way – by meeting the Southern White Rhino crash!

-Join a Monarto Safari Park keeper at the rhinos’ behind-the-scenes night quarters as the gentle giants start their day by tucking into their morning feed.
-This is also the perfect opportunity for guests to enjoy a unique and memorable up-close encounter with the rhinos before they head out to their habitat.
+This is the perfect opportunity for you to enjoy a unique and memorable up-close encounter with the rhinos before they head out to their habitat.

 During the tour, you’ll learn all about the rhinos at Monarto Safari Park and the plight of cousins in the wild.
 You’ll also get a rare look behind the scenes, so make sure to have your cameras and phones at the ready!

-Meet the rhinos – a real must for all rhino lovers, keen conservationists and those looking for a memorable morning adventure.
+Meet the rhinos – a must for all rhino lovers, keen conservationists and those looking for a memorable morning adventure.

 Please note the minimum age for this experience is 10 years.